NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

-Suppose you have a file that is “almost” TMY2 format.
+Suppose you have a file that is "almost" TMY2 format.
 You can easily specify a Def file to treat it as a custom file rather than a TMY2 file (which, by standards, will have the data filled).

     &location
     City=&lt;cityname&gt;